There is a wide variety of tea-based beverages; they all come from the same plant: Camellia Sinensis.

 Tea is a source of protective antioxidants.
-It mainly provides flavonoids, compounds that prevent aging of the body and strengthen it.
+It mainly provides flavonoids, compounds that help prevent aging of the body and strengthen it.

-📚 Read also | A nutritionist has selected the 10 best weight loss programs
+📚 Read also | A dietitian selected the 10 best weight-loss programs

 1. White tea